This man is a man of many trades and master of all, and the whole of the trades he masters invariably involves music.

 But not just random music.

-Author of the Vancouver 2010 Winter Olympics theme song I Believe and of Fifty Shades of Grey‘s soundtrack song Earned It by The Weeknd for which he scored an Academy Award nomination, this brilliant Canadian musician is a composer, songwriter, producer, arranger, conductor, recording artist and pianist.
+Author of the Vancouver 2010 Winter Olympics theme song I Believe and Fifty Shades of Grey‘s soundtrack song Earned It by The Weeknd for which he scored an Academy Award nomination, this brilliant musician is a composer, songwriter, producer, arranger, conductor, recording artist and pianist.

-He is often referred to as the man behind successes like Miley Cyrus’ Wrecking Ball, Céline Dion’s A New Day Has Come, Avril Lavigne’s Head Above Water, and he has written and composed music for a plethora of other singers including James Blunt, Josh Groban, Ellie Goulding, Fergie, Paloma Faith and British Soprano Sarah Brightman who also dueted with Andrea Bocelli.
+Stephan is often referred to as the man behind successes like Miley Cyrus’ Wrecking Ball, Céline Dion’s A New Day Has Come, Avril Lavigne’s Head Above Water, and has written and composed music for a plethora of other singers including James Blunt, Josh Groban, Ellie Goulding, Fergie, Paloma Faith and British Soprano Sarah Brightman who also dueted with Andrea Bocelli.

 Thank you!
-It’s ˈStefən.
-And the surname is ˈMotʃioʊ.
-You know, my grandfather is from Abruzzo, Italy!
+It’s Stefən.
+And the surname is Motʃioʊ.
+You know, my grandfather is from Abruzzo, Italy.

-I understand it a little bit… poco poco but I don’t speak it, sadly.
+I understand a little bit… poco poco but I don’t speak it, sadly.
 I’m Canadian, so French is my mother tongue, and then English.
 But I love Italy, it is such a beautiful country.
 You’re from Rome, aren’t you?
 It’s beautiful.

 I think I’m most proud of having stopped doing pop music and coming back to my love of classical.
 Yeah.

 Yes, because it’s very easy to be seduced by the world of pop with the artists I work with.
 It is exciting and highly seductive when you have success, but that’s just one part of who I am.
 On the other hand, being at the piano as I am now, this is exactly who I am.
 So I think I’m proud of having been able to just stop for a moment and come back to this instrument.